rohan-corbyn/weather-calendar-practice/README.md

-# Weather Calendar
+# weather calendar
- An ongoing project to create an interactive weather callendar application to practice React.
+ An WIP project to create an interactive weather callendar application to practice React.